Video interview by the Goethe-Institut China with Beata on “Pornography & Society”

 – Donna Haraway

 Clauses.
-A self-reflection
+A Self-Reflection

 Beyond 'sex-positive' and 'sex-negative'

-Deguiltification - Experiential Essay By Chris Ifso
+Deguiltification – An Experiential Essay by Chris Ifso

-Forensic Sexualities.
-Some thoughts on shame
+Forensic Sexualities: Some Thoughts on Shame

-The last EURIX - an event dedicated to Bondage/Shibari/Kinbaku - presented its third edition of "'Rope Artists International' Rope Bondage Performance Festival", which aims to bring the performative aspects of rope bondage to the stage.
-"For this edition we matched rope performers with experts in the field of professional performance and invited them to research on the threshold between art and kink" explains the event's description, and further: "As the focus of EURIX is on creativity and innovation and is joined by the most advanced of riggers and models, the performance program displays not only high level technical skills, but also presents the latest findings of the aest[het]ical and theatrical...
+The most recent EURIX—an event dedicated to bondage, shibari, and kinbaku—presented the third edition of the “Rope Artists International Rope Bondage Performance Festival,” which aims to bring the performative aspects of rope bondage to the stage.
+“For this edition, we paired rope performers with experts in the field of professional performance and invited them to explore the boundary between art and kink,” explains the event description, adding: “Since EURIX focuses on creativity and innovation and brings together the most skilled riggers and models, the performance program showcases not only high-level technical skills but also presents the latest developments in aesthetics and theater…”

-The feature reviews give the impression that emphasizing one's own indignation and disgust is a necessary consequence that viewers must draw when sex and terrorist violence are presented together.
-And this is despite the fact that, if you look closely, the staging of sex in 'Winter's Tale' works differently from the callous hardcore rampaging in other neo-Nazi films.
-In contrast, the explicit scenes in Jan Bonny look surprisingly 'normal'.
-Normal = no steely bodies, the groping looks clumsy ("ouch!"), there are insecurities, jealousy, envy, it looks bored, then, to spice it up, they...
+The arts reviews give the impression that emphasizing one’s own outrage and revulsion is a necessary conclusion that viewers must draw whenever sex and terrorist violence are presented together.
+And this is despite the fact that, if you look closely, the portrayal of sex in *Wintermärchen* functions differently from the callous, hardcore sex scenes in other neo-Nazi films.
+In contrast, the explicit scenes in Jan Bonny’s film look surprisingly “normal.”
+Normal = no steel-hard bodies, the fumbling seems clumsy (“ow!”), there is insecurity, jealousy, envy; it seems bored, then, to spice things up, they…

 A mixed bag, please!
-Definition difficulties
+Definitional difficulties

 INDEX